krahets/hello-algo/docs-en/chapter_computational_complexity/space_complexity.md

     ```

-## Method Of Projection
+## Calculation Method

-Space complexity is derived in much the same way as time complexity, simply by changing the statistic from "number of operations" to "amount of space used".
+The calculation method for space complexity is pretty similar to time complexity, with the only difference being that the focus shifts from "operation count" to "space usage size."

-And unlike time complexity, **we usually focus only on the worst space complexity**.
-This is because memory space is a hard requirement and we have to make sure that there is enough memory space reserved under all input data.
+On top of that, unlike time complexity, **we usually only focus on the worst-case space complexity**.
+This is because memory space is a hard requirement, and we have to make sure that there is enough memory space reserved for all possibilities incurred by input data.

-Looking at the following code, the "worst" in worst space complexity has two levels of meaning.
+Looking at the following code, the "worst" in worst-case space complexity has two layers of meaning.

-1. **whichever is the worst input data**: when $n < 10$, the space complexity is $O(1)$; however, when $n > 10$, the initialized array `nums` occupies $O(n)$ space; thus the worst space complexity is $O(n)$ .
+1. **Based on the worst-case input data**: when $n < 10$, the space complexity is $O(1)$; however, when $n > 10$, the initialized array `nums` occupies $O(n)$ space; thus the worst-case space complexity is $O(n)$ .
-2. **in terms of peak memory during the run of the algorithm**: for example, the program occupies $O(1)$ space until the last line is executed; when the array `nums` is initialized, the program occupies $O(n)$ space; thus the worst space complexity is $O(n)$ .
+2. **Based on the peak memory during algorithm execution**: for example, the program occupies $O(1)$ space until the last line is executed; when the array `nums` is initialized, the program occupies $O(n)$ space; thus the worst-case space complexity is $O(n)$ .

 === "Python"